-Throughout 2021, VDSS worked to operationalize the state and regional events which allows for a deeper dive into regional trends, local strengths and needs and peer to peer resource sharing and learning collaborative oriented, targeted improvement of outcomes.
+Throughout 2021 and 2022, VDSS worked to operationalize the state and regional events which allows for a deeper dive into regional trends, local strengths and needs and peer to peer resource sharing and learning collaborative oriented, targeted improvement of outcomes.

-State CQI meetings are occurring monthly, examining outcomes and goals related to pre-determined focus areas, identifying measures of progress, discussing and sharing strengths and developing solutions for areas needing improvement.
+State CQI meetings are occurring monthly, examining outcomes and goals related to pre-determined focus areas, identifying measures of progress, discussing, and sharing strengths and developing solutions for areas needing improvement.
 Each LDSS is encouraged to identify a core team for their agency to attend the state meetings and bridge information gleaned from the state meetings to other team members in their LDSS.
 Drawing on strengths of the PIP learning collaborative model, these meetings share data related to the focus area at the state, regional and local level.
 LDSS who are performing well are spotlighted in the meetings to share their data and practices which show promising outcomes.
 The meetings also include regional breakout time to discuss data, promote LDSS peer sharing and brainstorm strategies.
-In the same month as the state CQI meeting, there are regionally based Communities of Practice (CoP).
+In the same month as the state COI meeting, there are regionally based Communities of Practice (CoP).
 Each LDSS is encouraged to send front line workers to the regionally based CoP to engage in conversations regarding data and the development of strategies to improve performance.
 Participants are encouraged to coordinate with their LDSS Core Team as well as other members of their agency in bridging the information from the CoP and the LDSS.
 The purpose of the CoP is to take a deeper dive reviewing locality specific data and examining what strategies agencies are utilizing that is leading to improved performance.
 LDSS have the opportunity to present situations and ask questions, learning from other LDSS in that region.
-The CoP look at policies and practices within the agencies that may be influencing outcomes, and create implementation guides to take back to agencies to work on over the next quarter.
+The CoP look at policies and practices within the agencies that may be influencing outcomes and create implementation guides to take back to agencies to work on over the next quarter.

 A CQI kick-off event was held in November 2021 and set the stage for state and regional CQI meetings.
 There are three focus areas in 2022: In-Home, Kinship, and Youth Aging Out of Care.
 The first state CQI meeting was held in January 2022 and focused on In-Home, the second meeting was held in February and focused on Kinship and the third meeting was held in March and focused on Youth Aging Out of Care.
-The cycle will repeat throughout 2022.
-As this process becomes routine, the strategic consultants will begin to identify trends and themes and regional consultants will work directly with LDSS to address issues that arise.
+The cycle was repeated throughout 2022.
+Monthly State CQI meetings, each time rotating it is focus on one of the three practice areas, offered an overview of state and regional data trends, highlighted optimal practice in LDSS, and provided opportunities for peer-to-peer resource sharing through a collaborative approach.